MrCots/flashcards-react-v18/README.md

 Hi!
 Hope you find this project useful and feel free to get in touch with me at any time.
+NOTE that this is a project of Codeacademy and is quite old already, the best would be update it to React + Vite.
+However, in this case I chose to do in the old version despite of some deprecations in order to do this project faster.
+In a near future I will update this and provide a live version in Netlify.

 # Getting Started with Create React App